 Anyone who rejects the divinity of Christ has also rejected His salvation.
-It is impossible to receive salvation through the finished work of Christ without acknowledging and confessing that Jesus Christ is indeed the Lord God.
+It is impossible to receive salvation through the finished work of Christ without acknowledging, accepting, and confessing that Jesus Christ is indeed the Lord God.

-The Scripture furnishes us with ample evidences to believe and accept the divinity of Jesus Christ.
-Many of these evidences were carefully considered in the first part of this piece.
+The Scripture furnishes us with ample evidence to believe and accept the divinity of Jesus Christ.
+We carefully considered some of these in the first part of this piece.

 First, the virgin birth of Jesus Christ was a complete fulfillment of the Old Testament prophecies about the Incarnation of God (Isa.
 7:14, 9:6, Matt.
 1:22-23).

 Second, God the Father bore testimony to the divinity of Christ (Psa.
 110:1, Heb.
 1:8).

 The Scripture reveals that God commanded His angels to worship Jesus Christ while He was in the flesh.

 The Scripture states, “But when He again brings the firstborn into the world, He says: “Let all the angels of God worship Him.”
 (Heb.
 1:6 NKJV).

 Third, Jesus Christ Himself bore testimony to His divinity.

 He clearly said, “I and My Father are one.”
 (John 10:30 NKJV).